 And what a brilliant idea that is!
 App Clips takes the iPhone’s ease of use to the next level.
 Oh, the many times we have seen Apps for parking meters or rental scooters that would make life so much easier, but we didn’t download them since it takes too long or you don’t have a great internet connection…

 App Clips will fix this frustration and I am so sure that this means a ton more customers and users for companies with Apps like I described above.

 Since the release of iPadOS last year, none of us have looked back.
-It was an obvious next step for the iPad to switch over to its own software instead of running on an optimised version of IOS.
-We were happy about the switch back then as we are happy about the crucial updates for iPadOS this year.
+It was an obvious next step for the iPad to switch over to its own software instead of running on an optimized version of IOS.
+We were happy about the switchback then as we are happy about the crucial updates for iPadOS this year.

 Improved use of screen area (Siri, calls, widgets)